Endometrial cancer: Genetics

 Genetic disorders can also cause endometrial cancer.
 Overall, hereditary causes contribute to 2–10% of endometrial cancer cases.
 Lynch syndrome, an autosomal dominant genetic disorder that mainly causes colorectal cancer, also causes endometrial cancer, especially before menopause.
 Women with Lynch syndrome have a 40–60% risk of developing endometrial cancer, higher than their risk of developing colorectal (bowel) or ovarian cancer.
 Ovarian and endometrial cancer develop simultaneously in 20% of people.
 Endometrial cancer nearly always develops before colon cancer, on average, 11 years before.
 Carcinogenesis in Lynch syndrome comes from a mutation in MLH1 or MLH2: genes that participate in the process of mismatch repair, which allows a cell to correct mistakes in the DNA.
 Other genes mutated in Lynch syndrome include MSH2, MSH6, and PMS2, which are also mismatch repair genes.
 Women with Lynch syndrome represent 2–3% of endometrial cancer cases; some sources place this as high as 5%.
 Depending on the gene mutation, women with Lynch syndrome have different risks of endometrial cancer.
 With MLH1 mutations, the risk is 54%; with MSH2, 21%; and with MSH6, 16%.

 Women with a family history of endometrial cancer are at higher risk.
 Two genes most commonly associated with some other women's cancers, BRCA1 and BRCA2, do not cause endometrial cancer.
-There is an apparent link with these genes but it is attributable to the use of tamoxifen, a drug that itself can cause endometrial cancer, in breast and ovarian cancers.
+There is an apparent link with these genes.
+It is attributable to the use of tamoxifen, a drug that itself can cause endometrial cancer, in breast and ovarian cancers.
 The inherited genetic condition Cowden syndrome can also cause endometrial cancer.
 Women with this disorder have a 5–10% lifetime risk of developing endometrial cancer, compared to the 2–3% risk for unaffected women.

 Common genetic variation has also been found to affect endometrial cancer risk in large-scale genome-wide association studies.
 Sixteen genomic regions have been associated with endometrial cancer and the common variants explain up to 7% of the familial relative risk.